 • No longer meeting NF level of care AND state determination that participant is not eligible for "deeming continued LOC" protection (which allows PACE to retain participants whose acuity has improved due to PACE care)

-Involuntary disenrollment requires prior CMS and state approval and a documented appeal process.
+Involuntary disenrollment requires state review and a documented appeal process.
 Retroactive disenrollment is generally not permitted; PACE organizations may not retroactively disenroll except in rare administrative-error cases approved by CMS.

 Switching between CHOICES and PACE